Getting Started

 What to leave behind

 Leave your completed task history.
 Aftertone builds your history through the weekly report from the moment you start.
 You do not need your old completion data inside Aftertone.
-Also leave any someday lists โ ideas without deadlines or committed projects.
-Those belong in a notes tool.
-Aftertone is an execution tool.
-The distinction matters.
+Also leave any someday lists โ€” ideas without deadlines or committed projects.

 Coming from Todoist

-Quick Capture (Option Space) works the same as Todoist Quick Add, including project tagging with #ProjectName at the time of capture.
+Quick Capture (Option Space) works the same as Todoist Quick Add, including project tagging at the time of capture.
 The Calendar view replaces the habit of reviewing your list every morning.
 Instead of reading through tasks and deciding what to do, you drag them onto time slots in the calendar and decide when.
 That is the difference between a list and a plan.

 Coming from Sunsama

-Your daily planning ritual carries over almost directly โ Sunsama and Aftertone are built around the same morning habit.
+Your daily planning ritual carries over almost directly โ€” Sunsama and Aftertone are built around the same morning habit.
 The difference is what happens after you plan.
 Aftertone's Focus Mode keeps you inside the work with a single-task screen and a blurred background, rather than sending you back to a planning tool between tasks.
 If you found yourself reopening Sunsama mid-session to check what was next, that stops immediately.

-The weekly report replaces Sunsama's daily review as your primary feedback loop โ instead of reviewing each day individually, you get a full picture of the week: flow sessions, peak day, and a work timeline showing exactly when serious work happened.
+The daily and weekly Aftertone reports replace Sunsama's daily review as your primary feedback loop โ€” instead of reviewing just each day individually, you get a full picture of the week: flow sessions, peak day, and a work timeline showing exactly when serious work happened.

 Coming from Motion

 Motion schedules for you.
 Aftertone lets you schedule intentionally.
-If you felt like Motion removed your sense of ownership over the day โ tasks moving around without your input, a calendar you did not recognise by lunchtime โ this is the version where you get it back.
+If you felt like Motion removed your sense of ownership over the day โ€” tasks moving around without your input, a calendar you did not recognise by lunchtime โ€” this is the version where you get it back.

 Coming from Notion